 Contingent considerations are measured at fair value on the date of acquisition.
 If the contingent consideration is classified as an equity instrument, no remeasurement is performed and the adjustment is made to equity.
 Other contingent considerations are remeasured for each financial statement and the difference is recognised in net profit.
 If the acquisition does not pertain to 100 per cent of the subsidiary, a non-controlling interest arises.
-There are two methods for recognising non-controlling interests: (i) by recognising the non-controlling interest's share of the proportional net assets or (ii) by recognising the non-controlling interest at fair value, meaning that the non-controlling interest has part of goodwill.
+There are two methods for recognising non-controlling interests: (i) by recognising the non-controlling interest at fair value, meaning that the non-controlling interest has part of goodwill.
 Which of these two alternatives is to be applied for the recognition of non-controlling interests can be determined on a case-by-case basis.

 For step acquisitions, goodwill is determined on the date on which controlling influence arises.
 Previous holdings are measured at fair value and the change in value is recognised in net profit.
 For divestments that lead to a loss of controlling influence but where a holding remains, the holding is measured at fair value and the change in value is recognised in net profit.
 The financial statements of subsidiaries are consolidated from the date of acquisition when the controlling influence was obtained until the date when the controlling influence ceases.
-Introduction